RuslanBrilenkov/Keras_guide_for_deep_NN/README.md

 Firstly, we will learn how to load a famous cifar dataset.
 Secondly, we look into different types of the deep neural network (NN) architechtures, such as sequential and functional.

+Practically, in this guide, I walk you through the following steps:
+1. Importing the necessary libraries;
+2. Loading and pre-processing our first data set (CIFAR-10);
+3. Deciding on NN architecture with detailed explanation of the possibilities;
+4.